DEATH IN EARLY MELBOURNE

 Melbourne’s two first cemeteries at Flagstaff Gardens and Queen Victoria Market hold the remains of the European founders of Melbourne as well as Aboriginal graves.
 The human remains of an estimated 9000 people are on the sites.
 Most lie as little as 1.5 metres below the QV Market car park and adjacent market stalls.
-Thousands of vehicles park on top of their every bodies every month.
+Thousands of vehicles annually park on top of their bodies.

 How this happened is an extraordinary tale.
 Fortunately we have the maps, images, stories, records and grave inscriptions to bring this story and the memories of our founding fathers and mothers to life.
-This is a significant story that needs revealing not just to show respect, not just to learn how greed triumphed over decency but importantly because the QV Market and Melbourne City Council until recently were actively exploring ways to desecrate the dead again with a planned new supermarket.
+This is a significant story that needs revealing not just to show respect, not just to learn how greed triumphed over decency but importantly because the QV Market and Melbourne City Council prior to the current re-development were proposing ways to desecrate the dead again.

-While this idea has apparently been abandoned for a park, a huge development is still planned for the Franklin street area, also part of the cemetery.
+While this idea has apparently been abandoned for a park concept, a huge development is still planned for the Franklin street area, also part of the former cemetery.

 Yes, instead of a vision for one of the greatest potential heritage and visitor sites in Australia, our civic leaders dream of cash registers and supermarket aisles.
-Are the people of Melbourne going to allow this to happen a second time?
-Why do we restore and honor the graves of our soldiers in France and Turkey yet dishonour the founders of our own city?
+Why did we restore and honor the graves of our soldiers in France and Turkey yet dishonor the founders of our own city?
 What does this say about us as a community?

 Yet once the people of Melbourne did care.
 In 1922 when the Government railroaded the cemetery bill through parliament, there was a concerted public movement led by Isaac Selby who fought the development and meticulously documented the history of the cemetery’s inhabitants in a long and bitter campaign.

 My intention in conducting this tour is to keep faith with those pioneering objectors.
-The National Trust of Victoria, Koorie Heritage Trust and Victorian Trades Hall Council and Heritage Victoria also have concerns about any development that disturbs the graves.
+The National Trust of Victoria, Koorie Heritage Trust, Victorian Trades Hall Council and Heritage Victoria also have concerns about any development that disturbs the graves.

 FLAGSTAFF CEMETERY 1836-7.